 FPT Telecom's premium Wi-Fi 6 connection solution receives Sao Khue award

-Turning on Wi-Fi when not at home for long periods of time is potentially dangerous
+Turning on Wi-Fi when not at home for a long time is potentially dangerous

 Source